 “I would like to ask them what they think of life.
-I think it’ll be interesting,” I said as the deer entered the part of the forest opposite to the one they’d come out of.
+I think it’ll be interesting,” I said as the deer entered the opposite section of the forest.

 Jason was silent.
-He was seeing that weird side of me for the first time and he definitely didn’t want to find out what other crazy stuff I could start saying or doing.
-So he took another bag of chips out of his sweater pocket, opened it and began eating once again without even offering some to me.
-However, I had meant every word I had said to him but it wasn’t his fault if he thought that I was crazy.
+He was seeing that weird side of me for the first time and he didn’t want to find out what other crazy stuff I could start saying or doing.
+So, he took another bag of chips out of his sweater pocket, opened it and began eating once again without even offering some to me.
+However, I had meant every word I'd said to him, but it wasn’t his fault if he thought that I was crazy.
 We’re all different and I was simply going through an emotional hard time.

 I don’t know what was wrong with me.
 I was just a normal guy going to a nice school, but I was unhappy.
 But why?
 I really wanted to know why.
 I was really confused and wished more than anything else to not be like that anymore.

 Suddenly, a tall man wearing a red coat, red pants, a red hat and black sunglasses that matched his shoes was coming our way from Snow Hill.
 He was in his way back to wherever he had to go next.
-I didn’t look at him.
-I was lost in my own thoughts and was pretty sure that he was the same person I had seen earlier that day.
+I didn’t pay attention to him.
+I was lost in my own thoughts and was sure that he was the same person I'd seen earlier that day.
 I just saw him pass by our side and his peculiar choice of color didn’t disturb me at all.
-I could have had an opinion about wearing sunglasses during a cloudy day but he was certainly free to do whatever he wished.
+I could have had an opinion about wearing sunglasses during a cloudy afternoon, but he was certainly free to do whatever he wished.

 “What?”
 I replied a bit angry.
-He had taken me out of my concentration.
+He'd taken me out of my concentration.